egreiner/FluentSeq/README.md

 - Actions that can be executed on State-Entry, State-Exit or WhileInState
 - Validate a sequence on build to avoid misconfigurations (missing states, triggers, etc.)

-The Test coverage for .NET 6.0 - 9.0 is greater than 95%
+The Test coverage for .NET 8.0 - 10.0 is greater than 95%

-FluentSeq is the successor of [IegTools.Sequencer](https://github.com/egreiner/IegTools.Sequencer).

 # Table of Contents